niektemme/smarttherm-rpi/README.md

 ### init.d script
 The init.d script, smarttherm.sh, needs to be in the /etc/init.d/ folder.
 In addition the .sh file needs to be executable.
 Do The python file has to be executable to run in the background.
 Do: sudo chmod a+x ./smarttherm.sh from the script location.

-###HBase tables
+### HBase
-Uploading the sensor data and used temperature scenarios requires five HBase tables.
+Uploading the sensor data and used temperature scenarios requires HBase and the HBase thrift service to be running on a server in the cloud.
+The [Apache HBase](http://hbase.apache.org/book.html) website has a good tutorial.

+### HBase tables
+Uploading the sensor data to HBase also requires five HBase tables.
 These can be created with the three commands bellow.
 This assumes LZO compression is installed.
 All tables only have one column family.
 - create 'hsensvals', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}
 - create 'hcurtemp', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}
 - create 'hactscenario', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}